wearemobi/.github/CONTRIBUTING.md

-# WeAreMobi · Git Convention v1.2
+# WeAreMobi™ · Git Convention v1.2

 ### Philosophy
 This convention is platform-agnostic and designed for **Spec-Driven Development**.
 It ensures every line of code is backed by a deliberate decision, providing a clear audit trail for the startup's evolution.